zjgemi/deepmd-kit/doc/install/install-from-source.md

 **Type**: `PATH`

-Only neccessary for using [LAMMPS plugin mode](./install-lammps.md#install-lammps-plugin-mode).
+Only necessary for using [LAMMPS plugin mode](./install-lammps.md#install-lammps-plugin-mode).
 The path to the [LAMMPS source code](install-lammps.md).
 LAMMPS 8Apr2021 or later is supported.
 If not assigned, the plugin mode will not be enabled.